 Novosound, which was founded in 2018, specialises in the design and manufacture of ultrasound sensor products using its thin-film manufacturing technique.

-During the session on November 18, Dr Hughes will discuss how the wearable lung monitor could be worn on the patient’s chest, sending a pulse of ultrasound through the lung wall, which then bounces back to produce a measurement which indicates whether the lung is healthy or can highlight evidence of inflammation, fluid or disease.
+During the session, Dr Hughes discussed how the wearable lung monitor could be worn on the patient’s chest, sending a pulse of ultrasound through the lung wall, which then bounces back to produce a measurement which indicates whether the lung is healthy or can highlight evidence of inflammation, fluid or disease.
 “Via remote continuous monitoring, the raw measurements are processed and interpreted to produce user-friendly data, which can be monitored at home by individuals or by healthcare professionals,” explained Dr Hughes.
 “The device produces a fast measurement, enabling automated, continuous monitoring.
 This same device is suitable for use in ICU wards to monitor the recovery during treatment, for example, when assessing the efficacy of a novel treatment.”

 Dr Dave Hughes is the Founding Director and CTO of Novosound.
 With more than 12 years’ experience researching ultrasound for medical, dental and industrial applications, he was a Research Fellow at the University of the West of Scotland (UWS), with his work leading to the creation of Novosound in 2018 and the first spin-out company to emerge from UWS.
 Recently awarded a Visiting Professorship at UWS, he was named as Scotland’s Director of the Year 2020 in the Start-Up category.